Man United transfer news: Antony, Gakpo, Memphis, Dubravka, Ronaldo and more

 The Brazilian is finally getting his wish, but there will be plenty of pressure to go with the enormous pricetag.

-Martin Dubravka is also on the brink of moving to Old Trafford, but the Newcastle goalkeeper is still dependent on the clubs finalising a deal.
-Manchester United have been insistent on a loan with an option to buy the 33-year-old Slovakian for around £5m, while Newcastle would prefer a permanent sale.
-There is confidence however that the deal will get completed, and Dubravka will provide competition for long-time No 1 David de Gea.
+Martin Dubravka is also on the brink of moving to Old Trafford after Newcastle and Manchester United agreed terms on a loan deal with an option to buy.
+The goalkeeper is set to undergo his medical today.
+United have been insistent on a loan with an option to buy the 33-year-old Slovakian for around £5m, and Dubravka will provide competition for long-time No 1 David de Gea.

 Interest has reportedly cooled over the Eintracht Frankfurt’s Kevin Trapp after the club demanded €25m.